Beowulf (2007)

 An ancient classic is adapted for modern audiences

-The film portrays Beowulf as a mighty and fearless warrior, with a group of loyal men at his command, the thanes, who are prepared to follow him to the gates of hell.
-Beowulf is a powerful warrior, and an inspiring leader, but he has a weakness – he hungers for glory.
-Now, this is a theme we will recognize from a movie previously featured on Masculinity Movies, namely Patton.
-We recognized then that one of General Patton’s main downfalls was exactly this hunger for glory, and that movie ended on the note that “all glory is fleeting”.
-We also remember that the hunger for glory is a feature of the hero archetype, which is the last rung on the ladder of boyhood in the KWML system.
+The film portrays Beowulf as a mighty and fearless warrior.
+He has a group of loyal men at his command, the thanes, who are prepared to follow him to the gates of Hell.
+Beowulf is a powerful warrior and an inspiring leader, but he has a weakness – he hungers for glory.
+This is a theme we will recognize from Patton, a movie previously featured on this site.
+In fact, that movie ended on the note that “all glory is fleeting”.

-While Beowulf is clearly a man’s man, he is according to the KWML archetypes still a boy.
+We may also remember that the hunger for glory is a feature of the Hero archetype, which is the last rung on the ladder of boyhood in the KWML system.
 When the mighty Beowulf lands on the shores of Denmark and is approached by a Dane who foresees no less than their death in their pursuit of Grendel and the gold which Hrothgar has put on Grendel’s head, Beowulf pompously states “If we die, it will be for glory and not for gold.”
-Boys die for glory (which is nothing other than the desire to be loved and admired by many people), while men die (if they must) in service of those they love.
-I think this is something that should be contemplated, as we so often do things to manipulate others to like us, which is exactly what we shouldn’t do if we seek true happiness and power.
-We make others truly love us by loyally serving them.
+As I see it, boys die for glory (which is nothing other than the desire to be loved and admired by many people), while men die (if they must) in service of those they love.
+Although I’d rather not die at all.

 The spell of the dark Feminine